pl3onasm/Programming-fundamentals/README.md

 You have two options:
 1. Execution from the root of the repository

 First, make the script executable in the root folder:
 ```
 chmod +x ctest.sh
 ```
         Then run the script from the current working directory with the following command:
 ```
 ../../.././ctest.sh myprog.c
 ```

-2. Execution from $PATH
+1. Execution from $PATH

-Alternatively, you can add the script to your bin directory and run it from anywhere:
+Alternatively, you can add the script to your bin folder and run it from anywhere:
 ```
-sudo cp ctest.sh /usr/local/bin/ctest
+sudo cp ctest.sh /usr/bin/
 ```
       Then run the script from the current working directory with the following command:
 ```
 ctest.sh myprog.c
 ```